trawick/emptyhammock-out-of-date/README.md

   lts_releases: [1.11.]
 ```

-A release of a package with a security fix will be listed **only** in
+A release of a package with a security fix should be listed **only** in
 `security_releases`, any other releases with some other type of bug fix
-will be listed only in `bug_fix_releases`, any other releases with changes to
+should be listed only in `bug_fix_releases`, any other releases with changes to
-accommodate new Python, Django, or other critical dependencies will be
+accommodate new Python, Django, or other critical dependencies should be
 listed only in `compatibility_releases`, etc.  `lts_releases` lists releases
 of a package for which fixes for all critical problems are available.
-From
-this a report of the most critical version issues can be created.

 #### LTS releases and bug fixes for later non-LTS releases